|Photo by Evgenia Eliseeva|

 McDonald made Tony Awards history June 8, becoming the first woman to win Tony Awards in all four eligible acting categories.
 She now holds the record for the most Tony Award wins of any actor in competitive Tony categories.

-The play also earned the Tony Award for Best Sound Design of a Musical for Steven Canyon Kennedy.
+The play also earned the Tony Award for Best Sound Design of a Play for Steven Canyon Kennedy.

 The 1959-set play, which centers on one of Billie Holiday's final public appearances, takes place in Philadelphia four months before the singer's death.
 The 90-minute show includes such songs as "God Bless the Child," "Strange Fruit," "What a Little Moonlight Can Do," "When a Woman Loves a Man," "Foolin' Myself," "Don't Explain," "Somebody's On My Mind," "Taint Nobody's Bizness," "Baby Doll" and more.
 A cast album is planned.